-AI-Driven Inflation Risk Could Reshape Global Market
+AI-Driven Inflation Risk Could Reshape Global Markets

 Artificial intelligence has moved from a productivity tool to a macroeconomic force, and financial markets are now pricing in its inflationary side effects.
 Large-scale investment in data centers, advanced semiconductors, cloud infrastructure, and energy-intensive computing is expanding faster than many supply chains can adapt.